RutujaWanjari/ML_study/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/DAILY_DOSE.md

 4. Data **partitioning** techniques - by date, by product, athena (serverless), Kinesis or Glue (does partinioning for us)
 5. 5 types of s3 **creation**.
 The more we move towards the less cost it induces.
 We can also create rules for transitioning from one type of bucket to another.
 This can be done under Manage bucket section.
 6. **Encryption** - 4 types of encrytion sse-s3, sse-kms, sse-c, client-side encyption.
 For Ml we mostly use sse-3 and sse-kms
-7. **SSE-3** - (Server SIde Encryption-3) When we store object to s3, s3 generated a key and attaches it to our data.
+7. **SSE-S3** - (Server Side Encryption with S3) When we store object to s3, s3 generated a key and attaches it to our data.
 8. **SSE-KMS** - (Server Side Encrytion Key Management Service CMK (Customer Master Key)) When we store object to s3, KMS-CMK creates encryption which we can manage from our end.
 This provides more security
-9. For more security, define policies fro accessing bucket.
+9. For more security, define policies for accessing bucket.
 2 ways - User based - IAM policy (json), Resource based policy - bucket policy, object acl, bucket acl
 10. bucket policy - very commonly used to grant cross account access
 11. Other security topiccs -
     1. Security via - **VPC** Endpoint gateway - usually when vpc is not configured, all our data goes through public network to read/write s3
     2. If VPC configured, it creates a private network for such reads/writes.
     3. **Note** - check resources like sagemaker to access s3 in such a private network.
     4. Security via AWS event logging and audit is done by **Cloudtrail**
     5. Security via **Tagging** s3 object via properties with Classification=PHI (Personal Health Information).
-Onlu right bucket policy or IAM policy can access such objects.
+Only right bucket policy or IAM policy can access such objects.
 12. **TODO - create a bucket with above features**

 ### AWS Kinesis